MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-multi-datacenter-deployment.md

 - Azure Fabric - Windows Server operating systems running the Hyper-V role, usded to virtualize physical servers, storage units, network switches, and routers.
 Using Azure Fabric lets you create VMs, networks, storage, and applications independent from underlying hardware.

-In comparison, here is the architecture for a deployment that uses multiple Azure datacenters:
+In comparison, here is the architecture for a deployment that uses multiple Azure data centers:

 ![An RDS deployment that uses multiple Azure regions](media/rds-ha-multi-region.png)